btihen/btihen/content/post_ruby_rails/bridgetown_1_x_ruby_static_stite_orientation/index.md

 Alpine.start()
 ```

 But unfortunately, this doesn't work :( If you know how to make it work, I'll be glad to update this document.

+I have also created a github discussion to hopefully help: https://github.com/bridgetownrb/bridgetown/discussions/506

 ## Feature still to explore

+**Add a Custom Font**

 **Bundle Configs**
 * Setup for purging css: (bundle exec bridgetown configure purgecss) - https://www.bridgetownrb.com/docs/bundled-configurations#purgecss-post-build-hook - installed by default with Tailwind